Software Vulnerabilities and Patches

 Why Should I Patch My System?

 It is important to keep your software up to date by applying the latest vulnerability patches.
-In the year 2003, Microsoft alone released more than 50 security patches for its various software products and Windows operating systems.
+In 2003, Microsoft alone released more than 50 security patches for Windows and other software products.
 In fact, some of the patches are so important that one released in August of 2002 would have stopped the SQL Slammer worm from propagating six months later in 2003, if the patch had been heeded when it was released.